|

 A RAID 0+1 array is

-typically used in
+normally used in

 servers that demand high performance.
-It is also used in
+This type of

 high capacity external hard drives.
 For more

-information about devices with
+information about devices

 built-in RAID 0+1 technology,